Arden, Warwickshire: Arden Sandstone

 Arden Sandstone is a distinctive Triassic white heterolithic sandstone quarried from the Arden area and used in local buildings.
 The sandstone contains a large amount of calcium carbonate ('lime') originating from the shells of creatures that lived in the water in which the sandstone formed, which over time develops a reddish hue due to a type of algae (Trentepohlia jolithus) that grows only on such lime-bearing stone.

 The stone varies in colour from a muddy brown-red to a brighter orange or red ochre depending on factors such as how long it has been exposed.
-It is a common building material across the Arden area, and many prominent and famous buildings use it, such as Kenilworth Castle, Maxstoke Castle, St Alphege Church, Solihull, Stoneleigh Abbey Gatehouse, and numerous others.
+It is a common building material across the Arden area, and many prominent and famous buildings use it, such as Kenilworth Castle, Maxstoke Castle, St Alphege Church, St Michael's Cathedral, St Mary's Guildhall, Stoneleigh Abbey Gatehouse, and numerous others.

 The stone features prominently in villages across Arden, such as Temple Balsall and Knowle.

 Forest restoration and rewilding

+Deforestation and emparkment has reduced the woodland cover, but it should be kept in mind that "forest" meant a legal and governance territory before it connoted tree cover as it does to modern ears.

+The area remains largely rural, and pockets of trees, a few ancient woodlands, field boundaries and ancient oaks remain as the heritage of the once much larger forest.